Kop Pass

-It is difficukt to keep the pass open to traffic in winter time due to snow and fog in harsh weather conditions.
+It is difficult to keep the pass open to traffic in winter time due to snow and fog in harsh weather conditions.
 The Mount Kop Tunnel, which is being built west of the pass, bypasses the Kop Pass enabling also a shortcut.
 A monument of the Mount Kop Defense National Historic Park is situated on the summit of the mountain.